cademirci/birthday-keeper/README.md

 Then the app will appear on localhost 3030.

 Input `name` can be any string.
-Input `birthdate` must be taken as the format YYYY-MM-DD for the program to run correct.
+Input `birthdate` must be taken as the format YYYY-MM-DD for the program to run correctly.